Alonzo Mourning: Retirement

 Mourning announced his retirement from the NBA on January 22, 2009.
 In his press conference he said, "At 38 I feel like I've physically done all I can for this game."
 One month later, the Heat announced that they would retire Mourning's number 33 jersey, making him the first Heat player to be so honored.
 The jersey retirement ceremony occurred on March 30, 2009, when the Heat hosted the Orlando Magic.
 During the extended halftime ceremony, Mourning was introduced by Florida Governor Charlie Crist; former Georgetown University basketball coach John Thompson; Basketball Hall of Famer Patrick Ewing; Heat players Dwyane Wade and Udonis Haslem; and Heat head coach Pat Riley.

 In May 2009, he was named to the Hampton Roads Sports Hall of Fame, which honors athletes, coaches, and administrators who contributed to sports in southeastern Virginia.
 In the following April, he was inducted into the Virginia Sports Hall of Fame in recognition of his outstanding high school, collegiate, and professional career as well as his commitment to volunteer service in the communities in which he has lived and worked throughout his life.

 Mourning announced his return to the Heat in late June 2009; he holds the position of vice president of player programs and development, which covers community outreach and mentoring young players.

 Mourning played in a basketball game for Barack Obama's 50th birthday at the basketball court at the White House in 2011.
 In addition to Mourning, the game featured Shane Battier, LeBron James, Magic Johnson, Maya Moore, Joakim Noah, Chris Paul and Derrick Rose and Obama's friends from high school.
 Kobe Bryant and Bill Russell were spectators.

 On April 7, 2014, it was announced that Mourning would be inducted into the Naismith Memorial Basketball Hall of Fame on August 8.

 On March 26, 2019, Mourning was named to the FIBA Hall of Fame, and was inducted on August 30.

-In 2021, to commemorate the NBA's 75th anniversary The Athletic ranked their top 75 players of all-time, and named Mourning as the 69th greatest player in NBA history.
+In 2021, to commemorate the NBA's 75th anniversary The Athletic ranked their top 75 players of all time, and named Mourning as the 69th greatest player in NBA history.

+Mourning told ESPN on June 4, 2024, that he is cancer-free after his March prostatectomy following a February medical diagnosis of high-grade stage 3 cancer.